bcollazo/catanatron/README.md

 ## Developing for Catanatron

-To develop for Catanatron core logic you can run the following test suite:
+To develop for Catanatron core logic you can use the following test suite:

 ```
 coverage run --source=catanatron -m pytest tests/ && coverage report